shazzad/wp-form-ui/README.md

 # WPForm
-A Form class, that can to be used in WordPress plugin & theme development.
+A Form library for WordPress plugin & theme development.

 ### Implementation - in plugin
 ```